|Uruguay: Muslera; M. Pereira, Lugano, Victorino, Caceres, A. Pereira; Gonzalez, Perez, Rios; Forlan, Suarez.

 - Luis Suarez is currently the tournament's joint-top scorer with three goals, along with Argentina's Sergio Aguero.
 The Liverpool striker could become the first Uruguayan, joint or outright, to become top scorer of the Copa since Carlos Aguilera was named joint-top scorer of the 1983 edition.

-- Uruguay, now the overwhelming favourites, prevailed the last time the two nations met.
+- Uruguay, now the overwhelming favorites, prevailed the last time the two nations met.
 Diego Forlan and Diego Lugano's goals secured a 2-0 win back in 2009 in a World Cup qualifier.

-- Paraguay are yet to win a game in the 2011 Copa America after recording five successive draws, two of which have been settled on penalties.
+- Paraguay is yet to win a game in the 2011 Copa America after recording five successive draws, two of which have been settled on penalties.

 - Nevertheless, the Guarani have secured a passage to the final, something they haven't achieved for 32 years.

 - Gerardo Martino's men have astonishingly only led for a grand total of 52 minutes in the tournament, out of the 510 minutes of football they have endured.